-Everyone loves their morning coffee or an afternoon latte, but are these things safe?
-If so, how much and what size?
+Everyone loves their morning coffee or an afternoon latte, but are these things safe during pregnancy?
+If so, how much caffeine can you have?
+And what size should you order when you’re out?
 Don’t you wish you had a secret Starbucks formula to let you know which drinks contained an appropriate amount of caffeine?
-Well, ladies, there is.
+Well, pregnant people, there is.
 And I’m going to share the secret Starbucks code to knowing exactly how much caffeine is in your favorite iced or hot espresso-based beverage.

 Let’s start with the hot lattes.
 If you’re ordering a vanilla or any other syrup flavored latte, the Starbucks secret is 1, 2.

 So, what does this mean for caffeine?
 Well, each shot of espresso has 75mg of caffeine.
 Most experts recommend that pregnant women limit their consumption of caffeine to less than 200mg.
+It’s also good to know that moderate caffeine intake during pregnancy is not linked to maternal health risks.
 This means, at Starbucks, 2 or under is fair game, leaving you with an extra 50mg of caffeine to spare (for, oh, IDK, chocolate?!).

 It’s not as easy as 1, 2, for some hot beverages.
 The Americano follows 2, 3, 4:

-2 Shots of espresso in a Tall macchiato
+2 Shots of espresso in a Tall Americano

-3 Shots of espresso in a Grande macchiato
+3 Shots of espresso in a Grande Americano

-4 Shots of espresso in a Venti macchiato
+4 Shots of espresso in a Venti Americano

 So, if you’re going to order a Grande Americano, you should ask the barista to hold a shot (meaning give you only 2 shots in your Americano, otherwise you’ll be over your daily limit by 25mg) or order a half-calf.

 Starbucks iced lattes follow the 1-2-3 rule.